A benchmark for assessing geospatial SQL analytics query performance across database systems

 • Arrow-native output: Supports fast serialization to Parquet and other formats without bottlenecks.

-• Fast geometry generation: The Spider module generates millions of spatial geometries per second, with deterministic output and affine transforms.
+• Fast geometry generation: The Spider module generates millions of spatial geometries per second, with deterministic output.

 How is SpatialBench dbgen built?